DillonSteyl/SCIE1000/Week 8/README.md

 # Week 8

 Week 8 covers plotting graphs - a lot needs to be rewritten due to reordering (we can actually make arrays now) and content that should be covered.
-A reminder that we CAN test for graph elements (titles, legends, labels, colours, data, you name it we can test for it).
+A reminder that we CAN test for graph elements (titles, legends, labels, colours, data, you name it we can test for it) using the gca function.
 A good example of this is week 13 Disease X part 2 test.

 Old exercises will be kept until we are sure if we don't need them.
 The graphs can be repurposed tho.